AToal/BIBLE/README.md

 ## ❓ Why This Project Exists

-Despite being the most widely read book in history, the BIBLE has no fully opensource, freely accessible, and widely adopted platform.
+Despite being the most widely read book in history, the BIBLE has no fully opensource, freely accessible, and widely adopted online platform.
 This project exists to:

 ✅ **Enable True Ownership** – Users should control their BIBLE experience, from fonts & colors to translations & notes.